SteelCompendium/compendium/docs/Classes/Elementalist/3rd-Level Features/3rd-Level Specialization Feature/Distance Is Only Memory.md

 # Distance Is Only Memory

-When you finish a respite, you can open a portal that leads to any place you have been previously.
-Only creatures that you deem allies can pass through the portal.
-The portal remains open for 1 hour or until you dismiss it as an action.
+When you finish a respite, you can open a two-way portal that leads to any place you have previously been.
+Your allies can pass through the portal, which remains open for 1 hour or until you dismiss it as an action.